 Our board and team of volunteers from within our membership come from regions across the province and bring expertise from all different areas of practice in our field.
 As a result, those leading BCTRA forward form a broad collective that has their fingers on the pulse of therapeutic recreation across the province.

-I’m an ardent advocate for the importance of physical recreation in all people’s lives.
+I’m an ardent supporter of physical recreation in all people’s lives.
 It has always played a big role in my life and as I read more and more research extolling its benefits, not only its physiological benefits, but also its benefits for brain health, I’m motivated to continue to have it play a central role in my leisure.
-Currently travel and exploring family heritage along with my love of reading give me wonderful opportunities to experience “flow.
+Currently walking, baking, reading, and zoom meet ups with family and friends gives me wonderful opportunities to experience “flow”.
+Post-pandemic I look forward to pursuing more travel adventures!

-Hi Everyone!
-As the Director of Communications, I look forward to connecting with so many passionate recreation professionals.
-While completing my Bachelor of Therapeutic Recreation degree at Douglas College in 2020, my studies largely focused on the benefits of recreation and leisure in the areas of older adult care and mental health.
-The more I completed research and various projects the more my enthusiasm for the field of therapeutic recreation grew.
-Since graduating I have been working with older adults in a long-term care setting and truly enjoy my work connecting with my clients through a therapeutic recreation lens.
-When I am not working, my leisure time is spent in nature, creating, and learning!
+As the Director of Communications, I look forward to connecting with other passionate recreation professionals through email and our social media platforms.
+While completing my Bachelor of Therapeutic Recreation degree at Douglas College in 2020, my studies largely focused on the benefits of recreation and leisure in the fields of older adult care and mental health.
+The more I completed research and various projects the more my enthusiasm for TR grew.

 Hello BCTRA members!
 I am very excited to continue my term on the Board of Directors as your Director of Education.
 I grew up in North Vancouver and began my post-secondary education in Ontario with a degree in Kinesiology.
 My Therapeutic Recreation education journey started at Mohawk College in Hamilton, and I later transferred into the third year of the degree program at Douglas College.
 While my passion in TR is working with older adults, I had many great experiences during student placements in community mental health programs that helped shape me as a Recreation Therapist and as a person.
 After graduating with my TR degree in 2017, I worked in a long-term care facility before taking a job as Recreation Manager at an Assisted and Independent Living community in Vancouver.